 That Gunsynd had wintered handsomely in the Queensland sunshine was shown when he resumed in the new season to win two good sprint races at Doomben and Eagle Farm before being brought south of the border.
 The long-striding colt was all at sea on the tight Canterbury circuit when unplaced there in the Guineas at his first outing.
 However, Gunsynd was much more at home on the expansive stretches of Randwick, where he redeemed his reputation as well as Derby favouritism by finishing powerfully to land the Chelmsford Stakes at his next start in a time within 0.7 seconds of the race record set by Advocate in 1956.
 Although beaten into third place in the Rosehill Guineas, most observers agreed with jockey Hilton Cope that he was a good thing beaten.
 Oklahoma, prepared by Jack Denham at Rosehill for Stan and Millie Fox, was, at two points longer in betting than Royal Show, the third fancy for the Derby being the only one of the sixteen runners to have previously won over the classic distance.

-Planet Kingdom, trained by Neville Begg at Randwick for the free-spending Lloyd Foyster, shared the next line of betting with Rough ‘N Tumble; and having cost $32,000 at the Sydney Yearling Sales, the colt was bidding to give the legendary Star Kingdom one last posthumous classic.
-Planet Kingdom had filled the minor placing behind Gunsynd and Roman Consul in the Chelmsford Stakes and finished just behind the place-getters in the Rosehill Guineas.
+Planet Kingdom, trained by Neville Begg at Randwick for the free-spending Lloyd Foyster, shared the next line of betting with Rough ‘N Tumble.
+A $32,000 purchase at the Inglis Yearling Sales, Planet Kingdom was beautifully bred and was bidding to give the legendary Star Kingdom one last posthumous classic.
+The dam of Planet Kingdom was Lilting, a mare who won twice at Randwick and who, the season after foaling him, dropped the Golden Slipper winner, Fairy Walk.
+Planet Kingdom’s fourth dam was Raphis, a sister to the mighty Phar Lap.
+The colt had filled the minor placing behind Gunsynd and Roman Consul in the Chelmsford Stakes and finished just behind the place-getters in the Rosehill Guineas.
 Royal Guardsman, a Victorian colt trained by Geoff Murphy, was the only other runner less than double figures.
 I have fond memories of the Derby that year because I had followed Silver Sharpe in his Brisbane campaign.
 Early on Derby Day, I sallied forth to the old horse stalls adjacent to the main entrance gate to inspect Silver Sharpe and satisfy the ardour of my curiosity as to his condition.
 Shortly afterwards I boldly repaired to the betting ring to invest my modest capital on the bay son of Showdown at the generous odds of 12/1.

 The big field of sixteen ensured a genuine pace and from the inside barrier, Roy Higgins afforded Royal Show what seemed the run of the race, never being worse than fourth while Silver Sharpe raced well back in the field.
 The outsider, Royal Coach, set a merry clip until the half-mile when he quickly compounded as the field bunched.
 At the home turn, Red God led from Royal Show, with both Gunsynd and Planet Kingdom, who had always been well-placed, immediately behind and poised ready to make their challenge.
 Meanwhile, Silver Sharpe had gradually improved his position but a bad check at the three-and-a-half furlongs prevented his jockey, Neville Voigt, from being any closer than eighth as the big field swung for home.
 As the field topped the rise it seemed, momentarily, that first Gunsynd, and then Planet Kingdom would win the race, but inside the distance, Silver Sharpe easily overpowered the pair of them, and though lugging badly in the last fifty yards, won running away.
 Royal Show, who wilted from the Leger, finished a well-beaten fourth.
 Oklahoma, the only other fancied runner, languished in third last place, always having been among the tail-enders and continuing Stan Fox’s abysmal luck in the classic.